vector-of-bool/bpt/docs/tut/hello-test.rst

 So far, we have a simple library with a single function: ``get_greeting()`` and an application that makes use of it.
 How can we test it?

-With ``dds``, similar to generating applications, creating a test requires adding a suffix to a source filename stem.
+With ``bpt``, similar to generating applications, creating a test requires adding a suffix to a source filename stem.
 Instead of ``.main``, simply add ``.test`` before the file extension.